YCbCr: Y′PbPr to Y′CbCr

 When representing the signals in digital form, the results are scaled and rounded and offsets are typically added.
 For example, the scaling and offset applied to the Y′ component per specification (e.g. MPEG-2) results in the value of 16 for black and the value of 235 for white when using an 8-bit representation.
 The standard has 8-bit digitized versions of C_{B} and C_{R} scaled to a different range of 16 to 240.
 Consequently, rescaling by the fraction (235-16)/(240-16) = 219/224 is sometimes required when doing color matrixing or processing in YCbCr space, resulting in quantization distortions when the subsequent processing is not performed using higher bit depths.

 The scaling that results in the use of a smaller range of digital values than what might appear to be desirable for representation of the nominal range of the input data allows for some "overshoot" and "undershoot" during processing without necessitating undesirable clipping.
-This "headroom" and "toeroom" can also be used for extension of the nominal color gamut as specified by xvYCC.
+This "headroom" and "toeroom" (or "footroom") can also be used for extension of the nominal color gamut as specified by xvYCC.

 The value 235 accommodates a maximum overshoot of (255 - 235) / (235 - 16) = 9.1%, which is slightly larger than the theoretical maximum overshoot (Gibbs' Phenomenon) of about 8.9% of the maximum (black-to-white) step.
-The toeroom is smaller, allowing only 16 / 219 = 7.3% overshoot, which is less than the theoretical maximum overshoot of 8.9%.
+The toeroom is smaller, allowing only 16 / 219 = 7.3% overshoot—here in opposite direction—, which is less than the theoretical maximum overshoot of 8.9%.
 In addition, because values 0 and 255 are reserved in HDMI, the room is actually slightly less.